TUMAAA/deep_reinforcement_learning/navigation_project/README.md

 The agent can choose any of four actions (forward, backward, left, right).

+## Getting started

+The code is simply executed by observing the instructions in the Jupyter notebook Navigation.ipynb.
+The notebook also explains how to setup the python environment and get all pre-requisites.

 ## Instructions

-The code is simply executed by observing the instructions in the Jupyter notebook.
-The notebook also explains how to setup the python environment and get all pre-requisites.
+Simply follow the instructions inside the Navigation.ipynb

 ## Sample output
 The Navigation.html is a report showing the results obtained when solving the challenge using different DQN configurations.